helenclx/dotfiles/README.md

 ## Additional Setup

 In addition to these dot files, I have a custom setup for [Neovim](https://neovim.io/), my main editor.
 See [my LazyVim repository](https://git.helenchong.dev/helenchong/LazyVim) for more information.

+## See Also

+- [My /uses page](https://helenchong.dev/uses/) — A list of hardware and software I use.